"I've already said it, why would I need to repeat it?"

 Make your instructions clear.

-One of the greatest benefits of this redundant approach is the clarity it brings.
+One additional, key benefit of this redundant approach is the clarity it brings.
 You may think you both understand a subject because you talked about it, but that's not always the case.
 By putting it in writing, you reinforce exactly what you said in a way that sets clear expectations.

 This is especially important when you're trying to turn around an underperformer.
 When you need to see improvement in their work or they'll be let go, you don't want to leave anything unclear.
 By following up in writing any verbal instructions on what must change, you help maximize the chances they'll improve.

-- Further Reading: You can learn how to step by step turn around an underperformer using repetition and other principles here.
+- You can learn how to step by step turn around an underperformer using repetition and other principles here.

-2) Make sure praise and positive reinforcement is fully understood.
+2) Make sure praise & positive reinforcement is fully understood.

 The power of repetition is not just about fixing problems.
 It can also help you when you're looking to praise and reward your team.